Kohlrabi Noodle Stir-Fry is a healthy, satisfying dinner that’s done in just about 40 minutes—even faster if you meal prep in advance.

-Now I HAVE to buy more kohlrabi: it’s Phil’s preferred veggie noodle!
 If you’re not in the mood to spiralize, this meal would also be fantastic with actual noodles: I like to make alkaline noodles (Serious Eats has a great tutorial on that here) and toss them with the stir-fry and sauce right before serving.
-Or simply serving over rice works too.
+Or simply serving over rice works just fine.

 Note that if you spiralize the kohlrabi and prep all of the veggies in advance (I do mine the night before), this meal comes together in about 15 minutes—perfect for a crazy-busy weeknight!

 For more crazy-busy weeknight dinner inspiration, check out Mastering Easy One-Pot Meal Recipes!

 - 1 lb. pre-sliced ribeye